|Posted on June 2, 2018 at 9:00 PM||comments (1)|

-Mineral over chemical.
-Mineral sunscreens, usually, less irritating and considered safer.
-Chemical sunscreens could potentially disruption of estrogen hormone.
-Oxybenzone in chemical sunscreen can be disruptive to ocean wildlife.
+Mineral (inorganic) over chemical (organic).
+Mineral sunscreens are usually less irritating to the skin and are considered safer.
+Chemical sunscreens could potentially disrupt the estrogen hormone, and the chemical oxybenzone widely used in most chemical sunscreens can be disruptive to ocean wildlife.

-It has been studied that zinc oxide, has several other benefits to the skin.
-Including, It is antiseptic, absorbs moisture, and especially good for severe eczema.
+It has also been studied that zinc oxide has several other benefits to the skin.
+For example, tt is antiseptic, absorbs moisture, and especially useful for severe eczema.
 It also been approved to be used in facial skin redness as a soothing preparation.

 Several important considerations on sunscreen and sun exposure:

-For most people it takes 5 to 10 minutes to burn without sunscreen, however it depends the UV index, skin type and severity of the sun and etc. However it may take hours to see the manifestation of burn, even though, the damage to skin occured much earlier.
+For most people, it only takes 5 to 10 minutes to burn without sunscreen, however it depends on the UV index, skin type, severity of the sun, etc. However, it may take hours to see the manifestation of the burn, even though the damage to skin occured much earlier.

-It usually, recommended to reapply sunscreen every 120 minutes after initial proper application, also apply again after swimming, sweating and towel wiping.
+It's usually recommended that you reapply sunscreen every 120 minutes after initial proper application.
+Apply again after swimming, sweating, and towel wiping.
 Use water resistant sunscreen if swimming.

 How long a person can stay in sun with sunscreen application